SVadimko/CurForecKotlin/README.md

 CBmainAdapter, TCSmainAdapter - adapter classes for recycleview NowFragment

 ## / cbjsonApi /
-a set of classes for requesting data about currencies using Retrofit from the Central Bank website (for the current and past days) for the NowFragment fragment with a response in Json format
+A set of classes for requesting data about currencies using Retrofit from the Central Bank website (for the current and past days) for the NowFragment fragment with a response in Json format

 ## / cbxmlApi /
-a set of classes for requesting data on currencies using Retrofit from the Central Bank website (for a user-specified period) for ArchiveFragment with a response in Xml format
+A set of classes for requesting data on currencies using Retrofit from the Central Bank website (for a user-specified period) for ArchiveFragment with a response in Xml format

 ## / moexApi /
-a set of classes for requesting currency data using Retrofit from the Moscow Exchange website (for a user-specified period) for TodayFragment and ArhiveFragment fragments with a response in Json format
+A set of classes for requesting currency data using Retrofit from the Moscow Exchange website (for a user-specified period) for TodayFragment and ArhiveFragment fragments with a response in Json format

 ## / tcsApi /
-a set of classes for requesting data about currencies using Retrofit from the Tinkov website for a NowFragment fragment with a response in Json format
+A set of classes for requesting data about currencies using Retrofit from the Tinkov website for a NowFragment fragment with a response in Json format

 ## / database /
-a set of classes for working with Sql database using Room (recording the results of updating the currencies of the application widget into the database)
+A set of classes for working with Sql database using Room (recording the results of updating the currencies of the application widget into the database)

 ## / forecastsMethods /